influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/email.md

 ---
-title: SMTP Event Handler
+title: Email Event Handler
+description: The "email" event handler allows you to send Kapacitor alerts via email.
+This doc includes configuration options and usage examples.
 menu:
   kapacitor_1_5:
-    name: SMTP
+    name: Email
     weight: 14
     parent: event-handlers
 ---

-The SMTP event handler sends alert messages via email.
+The Email event handler sends alert messages via SMTP/email.

 ## Configuration
-Configuration as well as default [option](#options) values for the SMTP event handler are set in your `kapacitor.conf`.
+Configuration as well as default [option](#options) values for the Email event handler are set in the `[smtp]` section of your `kapacitor.conf`.
 Below is an example config:

 ```toml